ashutoshvct/Hosting-dynamic-website-on-AWS/EC2.md

    Select yes for authentication.

-Now you are connected to your instance via FileZilla.
+//Now you are connected to your instance via FileZilla.//

 2. Go to folder var/www/html/ and paste your website.